Pre-Shipment Inspection Services (PSI)

 Pre-Production Inspection Production readiness Before manufacturing starts No finished product review

-During Production Inspection Process control During production Limited to sampled stages
+During Production Inspection Process control While production is ongoing Limited to sampled stages

 How Zurich Conducts Pre-Shipment Inspection